The Two Sides of Power: 5 Strategies from Machiavelli and Gracián

 Gracián: “The real is defined by what it contains; the apparent by what it lacks.
 Be, rather than seem to be.”

-Here we see the core divide.
+The Core Divide: Here we see the fundamental split.
 Machiavelli’s advice is purely cynical: appearances are a political tool.
-A prince should appear merciful and religious to control the masses, even if he is not.
-Gracián argues the opposite: substance is everything.
-He believed that a reputation built on “seeming” is fragile.
-True respect comes from genuine skill and virtue.
+A leader should appear merciful and honest to control the masses, even if they are not.
+Gracián argues the exact opposite: substance is everything.
+He believed that a reputation built on “seeming” is incredibly fragile, and true respect comes only from genuine skill and virtue.

 Machiavelli: “It is better to be feared than loved, if you cannot be both.”